 North Carolina, 2010 - Mary Jo Ryan with NC Realty Solutions has earned the nationally recognized Short Sales and Foreclosure Resource certification.
 The National Association of REALTORS® offers the SFR certification to REALTORS® who want to help both buyers and sellers navigate these complicated transactions, as demand for professional expertise with distressed sales grows.

-"As leading advocates for homeownership, REALTORS® believe that any family that loses its home to foreclosure is one family too many, but unfortunately, there are situations in which people just cannot afford to keep their homes, and a foreclosure or a short sale results," said 2009 NAR President Charles McMillan, a broker with Coldwell Banker Residential Brokerage in Dallas-Fort Worth.
+"As leading advocates for homeownership, REALTORS® believe that any family that loses its home to foreclosure is one family too many, but unfortunately, there are situations in which people just cannot afford to keep their homes, and a foreclosure or a short sale results," said 2009 NAR President Charles McMillan.
 "Foreclosures and short sales can offer opportunities for home buyers and benefit the larger community, as well, but it's extremely important to have the help of a real estate professional like a REALTOR® who has earned the SFR certification for these kinds of purchases."

 The certification program includes training on how to qualify sellers for short sales, negotiate with lenders, protect buyers, and limit risk, and provides resources to help REALTORS® stay current on national and state-specific information as the market for these distressed properties evolves.
 To earn the SFR certification, REALTORS® are required to take one core course and three Webinars.
 For more information about the SFR certification, visit www.REALTORSFR.org or call 1-877-510-7855.

-It is important that buyers and sellers understand the process and difference between a Short Sale, a Foreclosure, and a Bank Owned/REO property.
+What is the difference between a Short Sale, a Foreclosure, and a Bank Owned/REO property?

 A Short Sale is when the bank is owed more than the market value of an existing home.
-This happens when the homeowner either has a property that has substantially decreased in value since they purchased the home and/or they borrowed against the home and the liens add up to more than the home is valued at today.
-In this situation, the seller needs to prove to the bank/lien holder(s) that they are in a hardship situation.
+In this situation, the seller may need to prove to the bank/lien holder(s) that they are in a hardship situation to qualify for a short sale program and avoid foreclosure.
 Examples of this are loss of income, health issues, or being relocated 100+ miles away for employment purposes.
-Once the seller gets an offer, there is a detailed process that each bank will go through to try and satisfy the investor that holds the mortgage and transfer the property to the buyer.
 This is a complicated and potentially long process.
-It requires expertise, experience and a lot of patience to be successful.
 The seller may or may not be held responsible for the balance owed to the bank after the sale.
 There are federal government programs designed to assist sellers in this situation.
 We have been trained in these programs and can help you understand them as a seller.
 For Buyers: we want you to understand that buying a short sale property is NOT for everyone.
 Feel free to contact us if you are considering purchasing or selling a home that is in a short sale situation.
 We can help!